 Like the B-52 above, we've included this old-time simply because it is such a special aircraft.

 The Aero Spacelines "Super Guppy" first flew in 1965 and is still in active service today.
 Over the years only five were ever built over two variants.

 She was in service by various operators over the years but has been largely retired in recent years.
 Since the development and release of the Airbus Beluga, the Super Guppy has been replaced, but it is still loved by NASA.

 NASA found that the Guppy's wide dimensions are simply perfect for transporting their spacecraft and rocket components.
 It seems she might be with us for some time yet.

 11. The Stratolaunch will beat the "Spruce Goose" once flown

 And last, but by no means least, is the up and coming Stratolaunch.
 Despite its impressive wingspan and length, this aircraft is yet to be tested in the air.

-Once it does finally take off, it will instantly become the largest wingspan aircraft of all time.
-This event will finally knock the mighty Hughes H-4 Hercules of its pole position.
+Stratolaunch finally took off on April 14, 2019, and it instantly became the largest wingspan aircraft of all time.
+This event finally knocked the mighty Hughes H-4 Hercules of its pole position.